dimagi/db-query-fwd/README.md

 `DB_FWD_DB_URL` stores the URL of the database to query for all queries.

 `DB_FWD_API_USERNAME` stores the username to use for API authentication.
-Currently basic auth is the only API authentication method that **db_fwd** supports.
+Currently basic auth is the only API authentication method that **DQF** supports.

 `DB_FWD_API_PASSWORD` stores the password to use for API authentication.